Ybeter/daydayup/readme2.txt

-git is a free software.
-git is a distribued version contral system.
+git is a distribued version contral system. git is a good free software.